an immersive XR atlas of justice, memory and possibility

 - anana curtis

-currents of repair, channels of progress, direct your inbox
+currents of repair, channels of progress

 immersive reality takes on reparations